craigvantonder/bootstrap-dropdown-authentication/README.md

 Click the "Sign Up" link in the acount dropdown
 The form changes to "Sign In".

+I'd like to update this to:

+- Include validation on the form.

 Modified from [Fancy navbar login / sign in form](http://bootsnipp.com/snippets/featured/fancy-navbar-login-sign-in-form "See abudayahs&rsquo; snippet on bootsnipp.com").

 View the jQuery used [here](https://craigvantonder.github.io/bootstrap-dropdown-authentication/dropdown-authentication.js "See the jQuery used for this").